Horror fiction: Before 1000

 The horror genre has ancient origins, with roots in folklore and religious traditions focusing on death, the afterlife, evil, the demonic, and the principle of the thing embodied in the person.
 These manifested in stories of beings such as demons, witches, vampires, werewolves, and ghosts.
-Some early European horror-fiction were the Ancient Greeks and Ancient Romans.
+Some early European horror-fiction came from the Ancient Greeks and Ancient Romans.
 Mary Shelley's well-known 1818 novel about Frankenstein was greatly influenced by the story of Hippolytus, whom Asclepius revives from death.
 Euripides wrote plays based on the story, Hippolytos Kalyptomenos and Hippolytus.
 In Plutarch's Parallel Lives in the account of Cimon, the author describes the spirit of a murderer, Damon, who himself was murdered in a bathhouse in Chaeronea.

 Pliny the Younger (61 to c.
 113) tells the tale of Athenodorus Cananites, who bought a haunted house in Athens.
 Athenodorus was cautious since the house seemed inexpensive.
 While writing a book on philosophy, he was visited by a ghostly figure bound in chains.
 The figure disappeared in the courtyard; the following day, the magistrates dug in the courtyard and found an unmarked grave.

 Elements of the horror genre also occur in Biblical texts, notably in the Book of Revelation.

 After 1000

 The Witch of Berkeley by William of Malmesbury has been viewed as an early horror story.
 Werewolf stories were popular in medieval French literature.
 One of Marie de France's twelve lais is a werewolf story titled "Bisclavret".

-Vlad the Impaler, the inspiration for Count Dracula.
+Vlad the Impaler, who was previously believed to be the inspiration for Count Dracula.

 The Countess Yolande commissioned a werewolf story titled "Guillaume de Palerme".
 Anonymous writers penned two werewolf stories, "Biclarel" and "Melion".

 Much horror fiction derives from the cruellest personages of the 15th century.
-Dracula can be traced to the Prince of Wallachia Vlad III, whose alleged war crimes were published in German pamphlets.
-A 1499 pamphlet was published by Markus Ayrer, which is most notable for its woodcut imagery.
+Allegedly, Dracula, can be traced to the Prince of Wallachia Vlad III, whose alleged war crimes were published in German pamphlets, though no evidence for this exists in Bram Stoker's notes.
+A 1499 pamphlet was published by Markus Ayrer which is most notable for its woodcut imagery.
 The alleged serial-killer sprees of Gilles de Rais have been seen as the presumed inspiration for "Bluebeard".
-The motif of the vampiress is most notably derived from the real-life noblewoman and murderer, Elizabeth Bathory, and helped usher in the emergence of horror fiction in the 18th century, such as through László Turóczi's 1729 book Tragica Historia.
+The motif of the vampiress is most notably derived from the real-life noblewoman and murderer Elizabeth Bathory, and helped usher in the emergence of horror fiction in the 18th century, such as through László Turóczi's 1729 book Tragica Historia.